Technology Adoption Based on The Low Risk Recipe

 End User Harmony – closeness and understanding that allows the supplier to see the world from the customer’s point of view, and create a product that fits them so well, that it sells itself.

-Category Commitment – the supplier performs consistently well and in a trustworthy manner, which demonstrates the characteristics of an ideal partner with the appropriate domain expertise.
+Reliability and Commitment – the supplier performs consistently well and in a trustworthy manner, which demonstrates the characteristics of an ideal partner with the appropriate domain expertise.

 Safety in Numbers – an independent ecosystem that increases the buyer’s confidence, provides unbiased support and reduces the perception of risk.